micmejia/bible-dump/NKJV/Acts/Acts 7.md

 "However, the Most High does not dwell in temples made with hands, as the prophet says:

 ###### 49
-'Heaven _is_ My throne, And earth _is_ My footstool.
-What house will you build for Me? says the Lord, Or what _is_ the place of My rest?
+'Heaven is My throne, And earth is My footstool.
+What house will you build for Me? says the Lord, Or what is the place of My rest?

 ###### 50
 Has My hand not made all these things?' ## Israel Resists the Holy Spirit

 ###### 51
-"_You_ stiff-necked and uncircumcised in heart and ears!
-You always resist the Holy Spirit; as your fathers _did,_ so _do_ you.
+"You stiff-necked and uncircumcised in heart and ears!
+You always resist the Holy Spirit; as your fathers did, so do you.

 ###### 52
 Which of the prophets did your fathers not persecute?
 And they killed those who foretold the coming of the Just One, of whom you now have become the betrayers and murderers,

 ###### 53
-who have received the law by the direction of angels and have not kept _it._" ## Stephen the Martyr
+who have received the law by the direction of angels and have not kept it." ## Stephen the Martyr

 ###### 54
-When they heard these things they were cut to the heart, and they gnashed at him with _their_ teeth.
+When they heard these things they were cut to the heart, and they gnashed at him with their teeth.

 ###### 55
 But he, being full of the Holy Spirit, gazed into heaven and saw the glory of God, and Jesus standing at the right hand of God,